asyncapi/cli/README.md

 The [usage guide](/docs/usage.md) provides information about different ways to use the CLI.

 ## Architecture
-The [usage guide](/docs/architecture.md) provides information about the architecture.
+The [architecture guide](/docs/architecture.md) provides information about the architecture.

 ## Github Action